ldaverio/esp32-svelte-example/README.md

 ## Background

-- The SvelteKit app is build with the `@sveltejs/static-adapter`.
+- The SvelteKit app is built with the `@sveltejs/static-adapter`.
 - The `build` directory is synced to the flash using `rshell`.
 Thankfully Svelte bundles are very small, and can fit inside the microcontroller's flash.
 For larger projects, you can use an SD card.
-- The `firmware` folder contains the Python code to connect to WIFI, and start a WebServer.
+- The `firmware` folder contains the Python code to connect to WIFI, and start an HTTP server to serve the SvelteKit build.
 Just copy it over to the ESP32 using `rshell`.

 ## Setup